bookofproofs/bookofproofs.github.io/_sources/history/19th-century/clausen.md

 * Two years later Clausen received an honorary doctorate from the University of Königsberg.
 * He had been put forward for this honour by Bessel, who thought very highly of Clausen's extraordinary talents.
 * If Clausen had struggled to get positions earlier, this was no longer the case for he received an offer to go to the Observatory in Pulkowa, the leading Russian observatory.
-* Clausen never married and, after moving to Tartu, appears to have had no further contacts with his family back in Denmark.
 * Clausen wrote over 150 papers on pure mathematics, applied mathematics, astronomy and geophysics.
 * Clausen also gave a new method of factorising numbers.
 * Clausen's first love was mathematics, particularly number theory, although he had never received a formal mathematical training.